 Just about every Christmas movie from Home Alone to Miracle on 34th Street to Elf is set in New York City, making it one of the best USA Christmas destinations.

-As you may expect from a city as big as New York, there is a myriad of things to do in this bustling city during the holidays.
+As you may expect from a city as big as New York, there is a massive NYC Christmas bucket list to tackle during the holidays.
 But first things first, you simply have to see the iconic Christmas tree at Rockefeller Plaza.

 Then, from there, you can watch the Christmas Spectacular starring the Radio City Rockettes, wander through the shopping districts to see the city’s famous holiday window displays, be a little sophisticated and watch the Nutcracker Rogue ballet, and savor the best hot chocolate of your life at Dominique Ansel Bakery.